 In 2013, I moved up to the Canon 70D (below).
 I wanted to expand my options and the 70D offered a large vari-angle screen that can be moved around (helpful when using a tripod), it had a much higher ISO rating than the Rebel, allowing me to shoot in very low light situations (nights in Paris, inside restaurants, etc), features a touch screen ♥, and has WiFi capabilities.
 The controls are similar to the Rebel, but I’ve had to take some time to learn to use some of the new features this camera offers.

-When I bought my first camera, I was advised to get the camera without the lens.
+When I bought my first digital camera, I was advised to get the camera without the lens.
 Since the ‘kit’ lens is less than $90, I bought it.
 But since I bought additional lenses, I took the ‘kit’ lens off and never used it again.
 So I agree: Skip the kit lens and buy one of the two I list below.
 The 50mm 1.8 is a perfect, and inexpensive, place to start.

 If you do get a Canon digital camera, or already own one, there are great online tutorials to help you figure out what all those dials and buttons mean.

 For social media, such as Instagram and Snapchat, I use my iPhone 8 Plus.
 It takes better pictures than many cameras and is easy to travel around with.